Forklift Accidents & Injuries in Massachusetts

 Prevention of Forklift Accidents

 Human error is a primary factor in many forklift accidents.
 The most important thing that employers can do to reduce the risk of forklift accidents is to encourage employees to look out for each other.
 Communication is often key to preventing these accidents because most of these accidents occur when pedestrian workers are unaware of a forklift being operated right around them.
+Forklifts are not designed to stop or brake suddenly, which is the reason why there are so many collisions involving forklift operators and pedestrian workers every year.

 Workers must be trained to comply with all safety regulations when a forklift is operating in their environment.
 The environment must be marked and designated as a “no go” zone and must be kept off-limits for pedestrian workers.
 Forklift operators must also be trained to stay alert at all times and to look out for pedestrian workers.